 Today’s election infrastructure is outdated and vulnerable.
 We need a better alternative immediately.

 As we’ve seen now in countless failed elections, our existing systems are easy to hack and difficult to use.
-Rather than putting band aids on bullet holes, we should look to advances in blockchain, cryptography and identity verification to develop a better system.
+Rather than putting band aids on bullet holes, we should look to advances in cloud computing, blockchain, cryptography, and identity verification to develop a better system.
 Technology solutions that can help us vote more securely than the status quo are within reach.

 When it comes to voting, we should have two goals: radically higher participation and radically better security.
 That can’t happen by making minor changes to existing, failing systems.
-That’s why the use of smartphone voting accompanied by an auditable paper trail is the best way forward.
+That’s why the use of mobile voting with an auditable paper trail is the best way forward.